 In this Section we estimate and describe the effects of a euro area-wide monetary policy shock on output in eleven manufacturing industries in seven euro area countries (Austria, Belgium, France, Germany, Italy, the Netherlands and Spain).
-A list of the manufacturing industries considered is provided in the Appendix.
+A list of the manufacturing industries considered is provided in the data appendix.
 We also examine to what extent these effects are different in booms versus recessions.

-1.1.
-Methodology
+2.1.
+METHODOLOGY